protontypes/LibreSelery/README.md

 [![Donate with bitcoin](https://badgen.net/badge/Donate/3PVdiyLPR7MgaeFRJLW9mfuESZS2aAPX9w/orange?icon=bitcoin)](https://github.com/protontypes/openselery/wiki/Donation)
 [![Transaction History](https://badgen.net/badge/icon/Transaction%20History?icon=bitcoin&label)](https://github.com/protontypes/openselery/wiki/Transaction-History)

-*It is a new, experimental funding model for digital open projects.
-The amount of funding on your wallet should therefore be limited in this early development stage.*

 ## Concept

 OpenSelery is a donation distribution system for open source projects that runs in continuous integration pipelines.
 It is triggered with each push to your main branch and distributes donations between contributors based on a publicly visible open source metric.
 The metric can be configured per repository and is based on the following weights:

 - [x] Uniform Weight: Everyone who contributed a minimum number of commits to the main branch is considered
 - [x] Activity Weight: Everyone who contributed in the last X commits
 - [ ] Service Weight: Everyone who is part of the uniform weight contributed to an closed issue in the last X commits